Leonid-Margulis-03/std-Any/readme.md

 A polymorphic base class, `StorageBase`, serves as the foundation for encapsulating the stored data.
 `StorageBase` includes a virtual method CreateStorage for creating copies of the contained object and a Info method to provide runtime type information using std::type_index.

-Type-Specific Storage (Storage<T>):
+2. Type-Specific Storage (`Storage<T>`):

 A template class `Storage<T>` inherits from `StorageBase` and wraps a specific type T.
 It provides access to the stored value through the Get method and implements the `CreateStorage` method to enable copying of Storage instances.

-Constructors and Assignment Operators:
+3. Constructors and Assignment Operators:

 The class supports:
-A default constructor to initialize an empty Any object.
+A default constructor to initialize an empty `Any` object.
-A constructor accepting any type (via a universal reference) that forwards the value to Storage<T>.
+A constructor accepting any type (via a universal reference) that forwards the value to `Storage<T>`.
 Copy and move constructors and assignment operators to handle storage correctly:
 Copying creates a deep copy of the storage.
 Moving transfers ownership, leaving the source object in an empty state.

-Type Safety (GetValue<T>):
+4. Type Safety (`GetValue<T>`):

-The GetValue<T> method ensures type safety by comparing the requested type with the stored type using std::type_index.
+The `GetValue<T>` method ensures type safety by comparing the requested type with the stored type using `std::type_index`.
-If the types do not match, or if the Any object is empty, the method throws std::bad_cast.
+If the types do not match, or if the Any object is empty, the method throws `std::bad_cast`.
 State Management:

-Methods like Empty() and Clear() manage the state of the object:
+Methods like `Empty()` and `Clear()` manage the state of the object:
-Empty() checks if the Any object contains a value.
+`Empty()` checks if the Any object contains a value.
-Clear() deallocates the storage and resets the object to an empty state.
+`Clear()` deallocates the storage and resets the object to an empty state.

-Additional Features:
+5. Additional Features:

 A Swap method allows swapping the storage pointers of two Any objects efficiently.
 Constraints:

-To ensure the integrity of the Any class and avoid unintended behaviors:
-A concept NotAny is used to prevent the Any class from being instantiated with itself.
-The implementation avoids prohibited features like std::any, void*, and smart pointers, relying instead on custom memory management.
+The implementation avoids features like std::any, void*, and smart pointers, relying instead on custom memory management.